Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 South Florida Stats and Trends

-- The Bulls have covered the spread twice this year when underdogs by 13.5 points or more (in four chances).
+- This year, the Bulls have two ATS wins in four games as an underdog of 13.5 points or more.

-- South Florida's games this season have eclipsed the over/under four times in eight opportunities (50%).
+- South Florida's games this year have eclipsed the over/under four times in eight opportunities (50%).

+- The Bulls put up 22.6 points per game, comparable to the 19.8 the Cougars give up.

 - When South Florida scores more than 19.8 points, it is 4-1 against the spread and 2-3 overall.

-- In games that South Florida churns out more than 288.4 yards, the team is 2-3 against the spread and 2-3 overall.
+- South Florida is 2-3 against the spread and 2-3 overall when the team piles up more than 288.4 yards.

-- This year the Bulls have 13 turnovers, one fewer than the Cougars have takeaways (14).
+- The Bulls have turned the ball over 13 times, one fewer times than the Cougars have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.